 A hot spot for a range of Southern seafood specialties, the restaurant has been feeding the city’s soul for decades.
 It’s a welcoming place with comfortable seating and great food options.
 Overall, Hannibal’s Kitchen is one of the best places in Charleston to try a vast range of authentic Lowcountry dishes at a reasonable price.

 See Related: How to Use Scott’s Cheap Flights

 Address: 1011 King St, Charleston, SC 29403

 Opened in 2017, Rodney Scott’s BBQ is another popular barbecue restaurant in Charleston.
 Also known as Rodney Scott’s Whole Hog BBQ, this place serves the best Lowcountry-style slow-smoked pulled pork BBQ and chicken.

-Featuring a long lunch and dinner menu, the restaurant offers delectable food options, including whole hog barbecue, smoked chicken wings, sandwiches, hush puppies, classic sides, and desserts.
+The restaurant offers a long lunch and dinner menu, including a whole hog barbecue, smoked chicken wings, sandwiches, hush puppies, classic sides, and desserts.

 6. Chubby Fish